5 Genius Minds Who Dabbled in Drugs

 For hundreds and thousands of years, human beings have experimented with drugs.
 Some people used illicit substances to celebrate the gods; some used drugs to “communicate” with the other side.

 As time went on, people began using drugs for a quick creativity boost.
-As a matter of fact, two separate studies have shown that people with higher IQ’s are far more likely to use drugs than a person with an average IQ.
-Here’s a look at five men who not only transformed the course of history, each admittedly experimented with drugs along the way.
+As a matter of fact, two separate studies have shown that people with higher IQs are far more likely to use drugs than people with average IQs.
+Here’s a look at five men who not only transformed the course of history; each admittedly experimented with drugs along the way.

 Bill Gates is known around the world for his work in the computer industry and for co-founding Microsoft.
 He’s also consistently ranked as being one of the wealthiest people in the world.
 And believe it or not, Gates admitted to taking LSD, a potent hallucinogen, in his “errant youth.”